 In recent times, we have noticed that courts are more reluctant to appoint preliminary executors, as the extra work puts a strain on the court’s resources.
 We are trying to not apply for preliminary executorship unless necessary in the case.

 Notice to All Heirs and Potential Heirs

-Both potential executor and administrator have to give the proper notice to people affected by their appointment to that role.
+Both potential Executor and Administrator have to give the proper notice to people affected by their appointment to that role.

-A person who wishes to get appointed as the executor has to give notice of the probate proceeding to everyone who inherits under the will, relatives who would have inherited if not for this will, and people who would have inherited under a prior will that was overwritten by the current will.
+A person who wishes to get appointed as the Executor has to give notice of the probate proceeding to everyone who inherits under the will, relatives who would have inherited if not for this will, and people who would have inherited under a prior will that was overwritten by the current will.

-A person who wishes to get appointed as an administrator needs to give notice to everyone who stands to inherit from the person who died (“distributees”).
+A person who wishes to get appointed as an Administrator needs to give notice to everyone who stands to inherit from the person who died (“distributees”).

-In order to get appointed to be in charge of an estate, the potential executor or administrator need to either obtain written waivers and consent of the people they notified or have to schedule a hearing date where the people notified of the date have a chance to appear and voice any of their reservations.
+In order to get appointed to be in charge of an estate, the potential executor or administrator will need to either obtain written waivers and consent of the people they notified or have to schedule a hearing date where the people notified of the date have a chance to appear and voice any of their reservations.

 Some States Abolished the Executor/Administrator Distinction and Call Everyone Personal Representative